Tresky/crime-reporting-web/README.md

   - If you get an error saying you don't have `wget` installed, install it by running:
      - `brew install wget` on Mac
      - `sudo apt-get install wget` on Linux
-3. Test the server by running `npm start` in the root directory of the project.
+3. Test the server by running `npm start` in the root directory of the project and navigating to `localhost:3000` in your browser.
 If you have any issues, let Tyler know and he will help you get started.

 #### Windows
 Windows doesn't have some of the command-line tools needed to run the setup script I wrote, so you'll have to do this all manually.